BC Parks Foundation

 Do you want to challenge your friends to a game of PARKS bingo?

-Or, do you want help with getting started as a citizen scientist?
+Or, do you want help with getting started as a community scientist?

 Enter your email below to get our iNaturalist Project toolkit sent to your inbox!